Renting and COVID-19

 Termination of tenancy

 Normally, if your landlord wants you to leave your accommodation, they must serve you with a notice of termination.
 This can be for a number of reasons.

-From 27 March 2020 and for 3 months after this date, your landlord cannot issue you with a notice of termination.
+From 27 March until 1 August 2020, your landlord cannot issue you with a notice of termination.
 This applies to all types of tenancies, including license arrangements and where you live with your landlord.

-If you got a valid notice of termination from your landlord before 27 March, the notice is frozen for 3 months during the emergency period.
-This means that the notice period is extended for 3 months.
+If you got a valid notice of termination from your landlord before 27 March, the notice is frozen until 1 August 2020.
+This means that the notice period is extended by the length of the emergency period.
 This applies to notice periods that end during the emergency period and afterwards.

 Your landlord may still serve you with a warning notice if you do not pay your rent, or pay less than the amount of rent that is due.